schonken/Practical_Machine_Learning_Project/Report.md

 ## The final value used for the model was mtry = 29.
 ```

-Next we create a plot to visualise the accuracy of our model's predictions.
+Next we create a plot to visualize the accuracy of our model's predictions.
 The plot clearly shows our model to be very accurate.

 ```r